fhoekstra/home-assistant-config/README.md

 Includes automations for the following use cases:

-* smart lights:
+* :zap: smart lights:
-  * changing color temperature automatically based on time of day and of year
+  * :snake: changing color temperature automatically based on time of day and of year
-  * multi-stage wake-up light sequence, interruptable
+  * :ocean: :camel:multi-stage wake-up light sequence, interruptable
-  * Turning lights off while away from home
+  * :camel:Turning lights off while away from home
-  * Putting lights in vacation mode, prompted when an appropriate calendar event is detected
+  * :calendar: :camel: Putting lights in vacation mode, prompted when an appropriate calendar event is detected
 * other:
-  * Reminders for when the washing machine is finished can be scheduled through a button next to the washing machine
+  * :zap: :camel: Reminders for when the washing machine is finished can be scheduled through a button next to the washing machine
-  * The admin user is prompted when there are available updates
+  * :snake: The admin user is prompted when there are available updates

 ## Components